Week @ CSEAS

 To publicize your event, please email us

-September 5, 2014 - Daniel Doeppers (Professor Emeritus of Geography and Southeast Asian Studies, University of Wisconsin-Madison)
+September 19, 2014 - Christi-Anne Castro (Associate Professor of Ethnomusicology and Director of the Center for Southeast Asian Studies, University of Michigan

 For more information about the CSEAS's Friday Forum: Click here

 Thursday, September 18, 5:00-6:00pm.
 Lakefront Cafeteria, Memorial Union.

 Friday, September 19, 3:00-4:0 pm.
 Lakefront Cafeteria, Memorial Union.

 For more information, contact Wuri Kusumastuti, firstname.lastname@example.org

 Vietnamese Conversation Table

 Frisday, September 19, 4:00-5:00 pm.
 1224 Van Hise Hall.

 Celebrate Thai culture at Olbrich Botanical Gardens.
 Open to the public

 Students, friends, families, faculty and staff of Southeast Asian Studies are warmly invited to the Center for Southeast Asian Studies Annual Fall Potluck, Friday, September 26, 2014.
 Festivities will begin at 6:30 pm, at the home of Mike Cullinane and Marguerite Roulet, 1918 Rowley Avenue.
 Itís within walking distance from campus, approximately 4 blocks west of Camp Randall Stadium.
 If questions, please call the Center for Southeast Asian Studies at 608-263-1755 , or email us at firstname.lastname@example.org.